lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 ## SDK Code Observations
 Here are some interesting observations about the code of the security sample connector:
-- The *SecurityConfig* interface must extend the *GraphSecurityConfig* interface
+- The `SecurityConfig` interface must extend the `GraphSecurityConfig` interface.
-- z
-- y
--
+- Observe how `context.newGraphAccessControl(...)` is called to create users and groups in `SecurityFilteringAccessControlFetcher`.
+- Observe how the `createDocuments(...)` method update _lw_acl_ss to determine who has access to the document in `SecurityFilteringAccessControlFetcher`.